How Population III Supernovae Determined the Properties of the First Galaxies: Pop II Star Formation in the Protogalaxy

 The accreting Pop~III SNRs and the primordial gas eventually trigger the Pop~II SF around the halo center at $30 - 35$ Myr when the dense clumps satisfy the SF criteria.
-Due to the effective metal cooling, the mass scale of these Pop~II stars shifted to a low mass-end and formed in a cluster as shown in the right panel of Figure~\ref{fig:pop2}.
-Several star-forming regions appear in our simulations due to the inhomogeneous mixing of SNRs and primordial gas.
+Due to the effective metal cooling, the mass scale of these Pop~II stars shifted to a low mass-end and formed in a cluster as shown in the right panel of Figure~\ref{fig:pop2}. \note{In our simulations, the metal cooling acts on the cloud scale, and the inhomogeneous mixing of metal drives the fragmentation of clouds, forming into SF clumps.
+We exclude the effect of SF disk fragmentation \citep{clark11, chiaki18, sharda20} due to metal and dust cooling in the sub-grid scale.} Several star-forming regions appear in our simulations due to the inhomogeneous mixing of SNRs and primordial gas.
 The SF mainly locates along the filaments of dense structures within the central 200 pc of the halo.
 Most stars form within a few million years until their stellar feedback disrupts the star-forming could and prevents further SF.
 The Pop~II SF begins later in SAL halos than in HIR15 halos because a weaker metal cooling delays the SF.
 Among all models, about $170 - 2,295$ Pop~II stars form in this episode of SF and produce total stellar mass $\sim 225 - 3,966 \Ms$ (see Table \ref{table:rmainresults} for details).